grace-pehl/MLworkout/README.md

-# VIEW HTML OF ANALYSIS
+# VIEW HTML OF ANALYSIS AT
 # http://grace-pehl.github.io/MLworkout/
 # Can Your Fitbit Tell When You're Slacking?
 # Classification of Weightlifting Technique from Personal Activity Trackers